How to Create a Staging Site for WordPress: 4 Methods Explained

 • Production Environment – The live site where changes are deployed.

-Each environment plays a crucial role in the development lifecycle, ensuring that changes are thoroughly tested and validated before reaching the live site.
-Now, let’s explore WordPress Staging in detail.
+Each WordPress environment plays a crucial role in the development lifecycle, ensuring that changes are thoroughly tested and validated before reaching the live site.
+Now, let’s explore the WordPress staging environment in detail.

 For instance, modifying the homepage of a heavily trafficked site like “instawpuser.com” carries the risk of potential customer loss and damage to reputation.